Collection: Trees

 What's the deal with rootstocks?

 The eventual size of a fruit tree depends on its rootstock.
 This is the lower part of the tree, which is grafted to a scion (the flowering or fruiting part of the tree) to produce a tree with the best characteristics of both, which grows to a specific size.
 When choosing a tree, you should check the rootstock to find out what size the tree will grow to.
-If you want a large or medium tree, go for a Colt or St Julien A (SJA) rootstock, which will produce a tree of between 4.5 and 5m height.
-If you have less space, choose semi dwarfing or dwarfing rootstocks like M6, M106 or M27.
+Common apple rootstocks include M27, M9, M26, MM106 and M25.
+Popular pear rootstocks include Quince A and Quince C. For cherry trees, its usually Colt or Gisela 5.
+As for plums, look for Pixy or St Julien A (SJA).
+Peaches and apricots also use SJA.

 Getting the best from your tree

-Most trees prefer to be planted in a sunny or partially shaded spot out of the way of any cold or drying winds, and in well draining soil.
+Most trees prefer to be planted in a sunny or partially-shaded spot out of the way of any cold or drying winds, and in well-draining soil.
 You’ll need to water them regularly until their root systems are established (this takes about a year) but after that, they’ll get most of their needs met by the rain.
-To keep your tree healthy, tidy and at a manageable size, you’ll probably need to do some pruning once or twice a year - and of course trees love a bit of mulch!
+To keep your tree healthy, tidy and at a manageable size, you’ll probably need to do some once or twice a year - and of course trees love a bit of mulch!
 Check our individual tree pages to find out how to care for yours, or find out more with our growers’ tips and tricks.

 Happy plants make happy customers